codeceptjs/CodeceptJS/docs/helpers/WebDriver.md

 ## Access From Helpers

-Receive a WebDriverIO client from a custom helper by accessing `browser` property:
+Receive a WebDriver client from a custom helper by accessing `browser` property:

 ```js
 this.helpers['WebDriver'].browser